livingdocsIO/documentation/content/guides/editor/icons.md

 - [Text Formatting Toolbar Icon]({{< ref "../../../reference-docs/editor-extensions/editor-configuration/text-editing.md#custom-elements" >}})
 - [Icons in UI extensions](#icons-in-ui-extensions)

 In every case mentioned before, you can set an icon of the supported [li-icon collection](https://github.com/livingdocsIO/livingdocs-editor/blob/master/server/li_icon.paths.txt).
-If your icon is not supported, you can [register a custom icon](#register-a-custom-icon).
+If your icon is not supported, you can [register a material design icon](#register-a-material-design-icon).

 ## Icon and Placeholder Collections